Make a 'Fantastic Beasts' muggle-proof suitcase

-This video from AWEMe, posted last week on YouTube, shows how to craft your own suitcase to outwit any muggle or, as they say in America, no-maj.
+This AWE Me video, posted last week on YouTube, shows how to craft your own suitcase to outwit any muggle or, as they say in America, no-maj.

 You'll need cardboard, paper, suitcase-like fabric, a sturdy box, a leather handle, brads, hinges, a magnetic lock, invisible thread, thermoplastic, metal sheeting, printable stickers and poly-vinyl acetate glue.